ccubed/AngelBot/docs/source/Overwatch.rst

 Overwatch
 =========

-This module allows you to grab stats for battletags across the US or EU regions.
+This module allows you to grab stats for battletags across the US or EU region.
+You can write battletags as name#ID or name-ID.
+The API expects name-ID but we're used to name#ID.

+**NOTE**: Cross region works now.
+I'm no longer forcing US lookups since the timeouts related to the EU lookups on Blizzard's end seem to be gone.

 Features
 --------